TodePond/TodePondDotCom/wikiblogarden/health/conversion-therapy/readme.md

 When someone shares the abuse they receive as a queer person, as a black person, as a woman...
 Maybe you should take them seriously.

 Maybe this post will prompt you to think about that.
+Maybe not.

 ## The world is better with empathy

 I share personal things because I think the world would be better if we understood each other better.
 If we empathised with each other more, there would be more cohesion, more cooperation, more peace.

 It doesn't take a genius to understand that.

-I think you should share personal stuff too, so that other people can understand YOU.

 ## Conversion therapy is still legal here